Hamidul Rahman

-Hamidul Rahman is an Indian politician who has won two terms as a member of the West Bengal Legislative Assembly.
+Hamidul Rahaman is an Indian politician who has won two terms as a member of the West Bengal Legislative Assembly.

-Rahman won the Chopra seat in Uttar Dinajpur as an independent candidate in the 2001 election.
+Rahaman won the Chopra seat in Uttar Dinajpur as an independent candidate in the 2001 election.
 As an Indian National Congress candidate he lost the same seat in 2006.

 In the eventful 2011 elections, which the Congress fought in alliance with All India Trinamool Congress, the Chopra seat was allotted to AITC.
-However, Rahman contested as an independent candidate and won the seat.
-In fact, of the 18 rebel Congress candidates who fought elections throughout West Bengal, Rahman was the only winner.
+However, Rahaman contested as an independent candidate and won the seat.
+In fact, of the 18 rebel Congress candidates who fought elections throughout West Bengal, Rahaman was the only winner.

-Rahman was initially suspended by the Congress for contesting against the alliance candidate, but was soon taken back into the Congress by his political mentor, Deepa Dasmunsi.
-Rahman is alleged to have been involved in post-poll violence.
-Subsequently, Rahman joined AITC.
+Rahaman was initially suspended by the Congress for contesting against the alliance candidate, but was soon taken back into the Congress by his political mentor, Deepa Dasmunsi.
+Rahaman is alleged to have been involved in post-poll violence.
+Subsequently, Rahaman joined AITC.

 Controversies

 Election Commission show-cause notice

 Hamidul Rahman made headlines with controversial remarks during a public meeting in Uttar Dinajpur.
 Addressing supporters, Rahman warned voters of severe consequences if they did not vote for the TMC in the upcoming elections.
 His speech suggested that while central forces would leave after the elections, TMC's own forces would remain to enforce repercussions on those who opposed the party.

 Rahman stated that votes should not be wasted on other parties, framing a vote for the CPM-Congress alliance as indirectly supporting the BJP.
 He implied that voters who did not support the TMC would face issues post-election and that he would not intervene on their behalf.
 Furthermore, he directed his own party members to ensure at least 90% of votes in each booth went to the TMC, threatening local leaders and panchayat members with consequences if this target was not met.

 The Election Commission of India (ECI) issued a show-cause notice to Rahman following these remarks, citing intimidation of voters.
 The controversy around his comments led to significant backlash from opposition parties, particularly the BJP, which accused him of attempting to influence the electoral process through threats and intimidation.